Danack/RfcCodex/static_class_init.md

   Mind that in b.php we make use of class C above the declaration, which we can do as C is a simple class and can be bound early during compilation.
-Class D however can only be bound during run-time, after including a.php, which happens after C was already used.
+Class D however can only be bound during run-time, after including a.php, which happens after C was already used.'

 ### It's already possible without engine support